 This is another area that may seem obvious, but budgets work by first planning your spending, and then tracking your spending.
 It is unlikely that you will spend the exact amount for every item down to the penny, but that doesn’t mean you shouldn’t record your spending.
 Knowing exactly what you needed for each category every month will help you plan for the future.

 This is not a suggestion to post your budget on Facebook.
 Don’t be that person.
 But this is a suggestion to share your budget with the people it affects.
 Your spouse, for instance, needs to be part of your initial budget creation.
 Making a money plan won’t help if you are the only one with the information.

-Now comes the hard part – reviewing your budget on a regular basis.
+Now comes the hard part—regularly reviewing your budget.
 Why is this so important?
-Well, budgets and bikes have one thing in common: You have to practice to be good at them.
+Well, budgets and bikes have one thing in common: you have to practice to be good at them.
 (They also both start with the letter “B.”) This means that you need to create a regular habit of looking at your budget, seeing where it works and where it needs improvement, and making those adjustments accordingly.